GamerTuruu/DF-Metadata-Customizer/README.md

 1. Download the latest release from the Releases page

-2. Run DF_Metadata_Customizer.exe - no installation required
+2. Run DFMetadataCustomizer.exe - no installation required

 ## 📦 Downloads